 THT 220 Scenic Art 3 Cr

 A practical course offering instruction I the materials, tools and techniques of scenic artists, as well as a look at the history of scenic art.
 The majority of class sessions will be spent on scene painting techniques and application.
 Students will learn common faux finish and mural techniques and paint two pieces of scenic art, architectural and environmental.
-No prerequisites: Spring semester, odd-numbered years.
+No prerequisites: Fall semester, even-numbered years.

 THT 221 Stagecraft II 3 Cr

-A course in more advanced stagecraft techniques, with emphasis on application skills.
+A course in more advanced stagecraft techniques.
 Areas of focus will be stage machinery, rigging systems, sound and lighting systems.
 Skills will include welding and steel construction techniques, lighting and electrical safety, and construction management skills.
 Participation in current productions is arranged.
 Spring semester, even-numbered years.

 THT 224 Stage Make-Up 3 Cr

 By completing a series of make-up projects, the student will learn the principles and techniques of applying make-up: realistic and non-realistic; two-dimensional and three-dimensional.
 In addition, the student will study facial anatomy, the aging process, and the principles of light and shadow as they apply to stage make-up.
-Spring semester.
+Spring semester, even-numbered years.

 THT 304 Theatre Internship 1-3 Cr

 An intensive “hands-on” learning experience designed to fit the individual student’s vocational and avocational goals.
 Each student will be given major responsibilities in the areas of technical theatre, stage management, directing, house management, promotion and publicity, box office, etc., under the tutelage of the professional staff at Helena’s area theatres.
 Consent of instructor is required.
 Offered fall, spring, or summer term under special arrangement.
 A written report is due upon completion of the internship.
 The grade will be assigned by the professional at the area theatre.
-Offered each semester by arrangement.
+Fall semester, even-numbered years.

 THT 311 Play Directing 3 Cr

 A practical course in the principles and techniques of bringing a play from the page to the stage.
 The course provides step-by-step practice in how to approach the play, how to find its dramatic values, and how to direct the production with these aims in mind.
-Prerequisite: Consent of the instructor.
+Prerequisite: THT 111; THT 212; consent of instructor.
 Fall semester.